pachyderm/docs/content/latest/deploy-manage/deploy/prometheus/_index.md

 ---

 {{% notice note %}}
-To monitor a Pachyderm cluster with Prometheus, a ***Enterprise License*** is required.
+To monitor a MLDM cluster
+with Prometheus, a ***Enterprise License*** is required.
 {{% /notice %}}